hpcleuven/VscDocumentation/source/software/r_package_management.rst

 Introduction
 ------------

-Most of the useful R packages come in the form of packages that can be installed separately.
-Some of those are part of the default installation on VSC infrastructure.
-Given the astounding number of packages, it is not sustainable to install each and everyone system wide.
-Since it is very easy for a user to install them just for himself, or for his research group, that is not a problem though.
-Do not hesitate to contact support whenever you encounter trouble doing so.
+Most of the useful R packages can be installed separately.
+Some of those are part of the centrally installed R modules.
+However, given the astounding number of packages, it is not sustainable to install each and everyone of them system wide.
+Fortunately, it is very easy for users to install R packages themselves.
+If you do encounter problems when doing so, do not hesitate to contact support.

 .. _r_package_management_standard_lib: